sjtower/demis-keysanity/Notes/Ideas.md

 ### Really want

-- forcefields that turn on when you go left / right of them (block breaks that was covering FF)
+- forcefields that turn on when you go left / right of them (block breaks that was covering FF) - DONE
 - one way walls
 - one way platforms
 - pushable forcefields? (or spring traps, spikes, etc.)